Taking Your Medicine: A Smart Choice for Staying Healthy

 Explore more affordable choices.
-Prescriptions can take a big bite out of your budget, even if your health benefits
+Medicines can take a big bite out of your budget, even if your health benefits include

-medicine.
-It will have the same active ingredients as its brand-name version, but
+It will have the same active ingredients as its brand-name version, but may cost less.

-may cost less.
 Are you eligible to order your medicines at a discount?
-Check with
+Check with your health plan.

-your health plan.
-Some pharmacies and drug companies offer discount cards or very
+Some pharmacies and drug companies offer discount cards or very low-cost generic medicines,

 Throw away any medicines you are no longer taking.
 Keeping medicines around after they are no longer prescribed or have been changed